 The Detention Division is responsible for providing the care, custody and control of inmates incarcerated in the Walton County Jail.
 Major Donald Clark oversees the entire Detention Division.

-The Walton County Jail is an accredited 596-bed facility that is responsible for the housing, custody, and care of all persons incarcerated in Walton County.
-The jail houses both male and female pre-trial and sentenced inmates.
+The Walton County Jail is an accredited 596-bed facility that is responsible for the housing, custody, and care of both male and female pre-trial and sentenced inmates.
 The facility receives and process approximately 3860 inmates per year with an average daily population of 500 inmates.

 In an attempt to reduce recidivism, the Walton County Jail offers programs that enhance education and provide inmates with the opportunity to learn new trades.